 Fruits and veggies

 - Avocado.
-Serve as is, sliced according to age, or served on toast, mashed, with an egg on top.
+Serve as is, sliced into wedges, or served on toast, mashed, with an egg on top.
 You can also try a guacamole recipe, which is basically adding some tomato, red onion, a bit of pepper and some lemon juice to a mashed avocado.
-Delish!
+For an easier grip, you can toss it through some breadcrumbs or ground nuts.

 - Banana.
 Serve as is, sliced or mashed.
 Here is a tip on how to offer it if baby is at the beginning, doing baby led weaning and has tiny hands.
 Also, here’s my recipe of baby’s chocolate you can make with banana and avocado.

 - Tomato.
-Yum!
 Try serving them as such or on top of a pizza toast (just a slice of toast, with some mozzarella and tomatoes and baked for 10 minutes in the oven).
+My youngest sometimes enjoys it cut wedge-style.

 - Peach.
 Extra ripe are usually softer.